-French Dip Recipe with Easy Au Jus, can also be called Beef Dip with Easy Au Jus Recipe.
+French Dip Recipe with Easy Au Jus, is also be called Beef Dip with Easy Au Jus Recipe.
 It's an American staple created in Los Angeles from the early 1900's, which 2 restaurants lay claim to, Cole's Pacific Electric Buffet and Phillipe the Original.
 However its not clear who came up with the original dish, but both restaurants serve slices of roast meat on a bun dipped in au jus drippings.

 Is French Dip French?